 There doesn’t have to be a war or risk for an airline to take a strange route, however, so keeping up with world events won’t always signal prices for your next trip.

-The reason for this was that American was unable to request approval in time for the launch, as the Russian flight authorities only accept applications a few times per year.
+This was because American Airlines could not request approval in time for the launch, as the Russian flight authorities only accept applications a few times per year.

 They must therefore overfly Europe, Turkey, and Central Asia, adding several hours to the flight time and longer than their competitor United.

-The return flight back to JFK has been known to frequently require an unplanned refueling stop in Bangor, Maine due to distance restraints.
+Due to distance restraints, the return flight to JFK has frequently required an unplanned refueling stop in Bangor, Maine.
 That can get expensive – and it’s passed on to your airfares!

 See Related: Ways to Book the Cheapest First Class Flights